 Netflix customers living in or traveling to Mexico pay the same amount for their monthly streaming subscription but have access to fewer TV shows and movies than US Netflix customers.
 The smaller catalog is the result of content licensing restrictions agreed upon between Netflix and copyright holders.
 Netflix is actively working to make its offering more universal, but in the meantime, subscribers in Mexico can bypass the geographic restrictions with a simple fix: A VPN.

 A Virtual Private Network (VPN) or a smart DNS proxy can both make it look to Netflix as though the user is located in the United States.
 This spoofs your location and gives you access to content that would otherwise be unavailable.
 This article will explain exactly how to do this.

 Watch US Netflix in Mexico with a VPN

-Several VPN providers allow users to route their internet traffic through a server in a location of their choosing–in this case, the United States–before it goes to Netflix’s servers.
-This means using a VPN in Mexico allows a US Netflix subscriber to “spoof” their location and access the full US listing of TV shows and movies as if they were back home in the US.
+VPNs route your internet traffic through a server in a location of your choosing–in this case, the United States–before it goes to Netflix’s servers.
+By connecting to a US server, the VPN will spoof your location and access the full US listing of TV shows and movies as if they were back home in the US.